ow2-proactive/scheduling-abstraction-layer/README.md

 In this deployment approach, SAL is deployed as a pod within a Kubernetes cluster, which offers advanced orchestration and management features.
 Kubernetes automatically handles deployment, scaling, and operations across a cluster of nodes, providing native support for horizontal scaling, automatic load balancing, and self-healing capabilities.
 The robust networking solutions provided by Kubernetes include service discovery, Ingress controllers, and built-in load balancing.
 This method is ideal for large-scale, production environments where high availability, scalability, and complex orchestration are required.

-To deploy SAL on Kubernetes, it is to use or create a Docker image as described in section 2.2. from remote Docker repository [DockerHub](https://hub.docker.com/r/activeeon/sal/tags).
+To deploy SAL on Kubernetes, it is to use a Docker image as described in [Section 2.2.1](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#221-using-pre-built-sal-docker-images) from remote Docker repository [DockerHub](https://hub.docker.com/r/activeeon/sal/tags).
 You can then deploy this image as a Kubernetes pod.

 **Prerequisites:** Kubernetes cluster (local or cloud-based) and kubectl CLI installed and configured.

 1. Edit Kubernetes Deployment and Service Manifests:

 Edit [sal.yaml](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/deployment/sal.yaml)
-Setup ProActive connection, SAL image and ports as described in 2.2.3.
+Setup ProActive connection, SAL image and ports as described in Section 2.2.2.
 Step 1

 NOTE: Update `/path/to/scripts` to the path where your scripts are located on the host machine.